Glossary and Abbreviations

 • The student’s score on an approved examination.

-If granted, course exemption allows the student to enroll in a higher-level course within the sequence without taking the lower-level course.
+If granted, course exemption allows the student to enroll in a higher-level course within the sequence and without having to take the lower-level course.

 grade-point average (GPA) A measure of a student’s academic achievement at a college or university, which is calculated by dividing the total number of grade points received by the total number attempted.